 Air pollution has been killing people since the dawn of industrialization, and China’s is no worse than London’s 19th-century pea soup or Japan‘s smog of the 1960s.
 Yet more is known about its risks now, and global warming raises the stakes: China overtook the U.S. as the biggest source of greenhouse gases in 2006 and has put the globe on a path to exceed United Nations targets for the rise in the Earth’s temperature.
 Yet with coal still providing about 65 percent of China’s energy, it will take years to reverse its dependence on polluting fossil fuels.
 As the issue threatens to expand from small pockets of environmental activism to a public obsession, China’s leaders have pledged to be less secretive, vowing not to repeat mistakes that cost them public trust during the SARS outbreak in 2003 and a tainted milk scandal in 2008.
 China’s contaminated water and soil are also prompting more public worry, along with food and drug safety.
 China’s air pollution blows into Japan and contributes to smog as far away as California.
 In November, China closed factories and limited traffic to clear the skies before the APEC summit of world leaders, as it did before the Beijing Olympics in 2008.

 While the scale of the problem is massive, so is China’s top-down response.
-In November, it agreed for the first time to set a goal for when its carbon emissions will peak.
-China is the world’s biggest spender on clean energy, is experimenting with carbon markets and built more solar capacity in 2013 than the total installed base in the U.S. President Xi Jinping said in February 2014 that air pollution was Beijing’s “most prominent” challenge, even as polls suggest social security and anti-corruption measures remain the top concerns of citizens nationwide.
+In November, it signed an historic agreement with the U.S. to limit greenhouse gasses and promised for the first time that its carbon emissions will peak around 2030.
+China is the world’s biggest spender on clean energy; It’s experimenting with carbon markets and built more solar capacity in 2013 than the total installed base in the U.S. President Xi Jinping said in February 2014 that air pollution was Beijing’s “most prominent” challenge, even as polls suggest social security and anti-corruption measures remain the top concerns of citizens nationwide.
 Is China at a point where the cloudy air might temper the country’s ambitions?
 At least seven provinces lowered their goals for economic growth for 2014 amid pressure for air pollution controls.
 China’s Ministry of Environmental Protection is challenged by other powerful bureaucracies and must battle local officials and other vested interests to ensure government directives are followed.

 The Reference Shelf